Back to All Events

 Day 1:

-1. What is the team here to do?
-Using an adaptation of Ralph Stacey’s Chaos and Complexity model, we will create a sustainable container for the team that gives it purpose.
-This will give it a reliable foundation in any change.
+Using an adaptation of Ralph Stacey’s Chaos and Complexity model, we can create a clear container for a team to give it purpose.
+It provides a reliable foundation for any change.

 Day 2: